danielvanacker/SaboteurComp424/README.md

 Develop an AI player for a modified version of the Saboteur board game.

-Contributors:
+Contributors (src/student_player)
-  Daniel Van Acker
-  Paloma Fernandez-Mc Auley
+  Daniel Van Acker and Paloma Fernandez-Mc Auley

 Base Code made by PierreOrhan